-4. Set Up a Subscription Box App
+4. Build a Subscription Box App

 Now, it’s time to choose a Shopify subscription box app for your needs.
 Luckily, the Shopify App Store is full of convenient and feature-rich solutions.
 When selecting the app, stick to your core business needs and pick the one that provides appropriate functionality.
 In particular, here are the most common subscription box application’s features:

 - Different subscription schedules

 - Prepaid subscriptions